A Birder's Dictionary - Learn Birdwatching Terminology (or mock it)

 Birding terminology is simply ridiculous.
 The shorthand used by birdwatchers, birders, and ornithologists is expansive, and this list simply does not do it justice.
 Check back for more updates in the future!

-If you enjoy these flocking posts, register for blog notifications, like us on Facebook, follow us on Instagram and Twitter, and visit our Amazon Storefront.
+If you enjoy these flocking posts, register for article notifications, like us on Facebook, follow us on Instagram and Twitter, and visit our Amazon Storefront.